 (4) It is a defence in proceedings for an offence against subsection (3) for the person charged to prove that —

-(a) the fish were taken for a commercial purpose by a person in accordance with an authorisation;
+(a) the fish were taken for a commercial purpose in accordance with an authorisation;

-(b) the fish were kept, bred, hatched or cultured by the person in accordance with an aquaculture licence; or
+(b) the fish were kept, bred, hatched, cultured or harvested in accordance with an aquaculture licence; or

 (c) the person has any other defence prescribed in the regulations.

-(5) The regulations may specify different bag limits for different areas of the State or different classes of persons.
+(5) The regulations may specify different bag limits in relation to —

+(a) different areas of the State; or

+(b) different classes of persons; or

+(c) different circumstances.

 (6) The regulations may provide that a bag limit applies to a period of 24 hours commencing at a time other than midnight.

 (7) This section does not authorise the taking of fish or the bringing of fish onto land or into WA waters in contravention of any other provision of this Act.

+[Section 50 amended by No. 43 of 2011 s.
+14.]

 51. Possession limits — possession of fish

 (1) The regulations may specify the maximum quantity of fish of a specified class that a person may have in possession in specified circumstances (the possession limit).